Pillow - USABILITY STUDY

 - Do users understand the value proposition of Pillow?

 - Are both onboarding and dashboard states intuitive?

-Usability studies took place in June and August 2017 with 15 participants.
+Two usability studies took place in June and August 2017 with 15 participants.

 - Planning (test plans, screeners, questionnaires, test scripts)

 We conducted the studies within Pillow’s office utilizing both the QA environment and InVision prototypes.

 From these findings, the team decided the landing page needed to be simplified.
 Less text.
 More white space.
 More visuals.
 A new infographic was designed to explain Pillow’s value proposition along with a section on pricing.
 A new video was included to provide success stories.
 And a new earnings slider was built to show how much money one could make...

 New Landing Page

 The team tested the new changes in August 2017, which showed a drastic improvement in program clarity.
 Users were able to identify the value proposition(s) of Pillow and showed interest in next steps.